roundaboutluke/porygon/README.md

 ![image](https://i.imgur.com/ZOsk45B.png)

-I tried to heed this warning as best I could, providing min/max lon/lat config options and a configurable refresh interval so you can tax your system as much or as little as you want.
+I tried to heed this warning as best I could, providing min/max lon/lat config options, a configurable refresh interval and the ability to disable active counts so you can tax your system as much or as little as you want.

 # Requirements